sanjaybh/aircode_api_shopping/docs/en/src/guide/database/find.md

 For complete query op definitions, see: [Database API - Comparison Operators](/reference/server/database-api#comparison-operators).

-## Query by Time Interval {#date}
+## Query by Time Range {#date}

-Using the time interval to set the query condition is the same as using comparison operators, but it should be noted that the passed parameter should be of `Date` type.
+Using the time range to set the query condition is the same as using comparison operators, but it should be noted that the passed parameter should be of `Date` type.

 For example, to query all data inserted within the last 24 hours: